 You can hear the birds and not the autos, be transfixed by the movement of the ocean without the distraction of screaming kids.

-In testament to the solitude of the season, three-time NER Pub Series champion Paul Hammond of the Whirlaway RT, won a dance contest at Grumpy’s (dive bar) the evening before the race this year (and was the only one entered).
+In testament to the solitude of the season, three-time NER Pub Series champion Paul Hammond of the Whirlaway RT, won a dance contest at Grumpy’s (dive bar) the evening before the race the 2017 race (and was the only one entered).

 Right off Main Street in Falmouth proper with plenty of parking (see above).
 In fact the race starts in a parking lot but then quickly heads down Walker Street to Surf Drive and you’re by the ocean.

 You then turn inland for a jaunt past Falmouth’s quaint houses and byways before spilling out onto Surf Drive again shortly before 4-miles.

 The race course is almost 5-miles and almost flat.

 There’s prize money: this year almost $300 for 1st ($299); almost $225 for 2nd ($224) and almost $150 for 3rd ($149).

 There’s also $ for the top two M&F Masters ($139 – $99) and top Seniors ($74).
 Plus Team Prizes!

 Put on by PCB Management (Russ “P”elletier, Jack “C”aroll and Courtney “B”ird) bring years of runner-friendly, tongue-in-cheek, frivolity to the whole affair.